Paula

 Therapy

 Private Practice, in-person and online.
-Special focus on working with gender, sexual, and relationship diversity (GSRD), especially queer identities, including work with neurodivergent clients
+Special focus on working with gender, sexual, and relationship diversity (GSRD), especially queer identities, including work with neurodivergent clients and with couples, throuples, polycules or anyone embarking on non-normative relationship forms

 Qualifications